wirehead/blender-shader-lib/README.md

 ## Cycles Principled Construction Materials

+### Concrete

+I've got three concretes.

+First, the standard concrete.
+The rough sort.

+Second, a slightly smoother concrete, where they carefully smoothed it down.

+Third, Polished Clearcoated concrete.
+Like where they carefully polish it and cover it with a clearcoat for a hip office space.

 ### Wall paint

 Wall paint is usually a little bit bumpy and the way the paint dries creates a bit of an impression of a clearcoat, even if there isn't one.
 I've provided a white one and a gray one.
 You probably want to adjust the particular texture and roughness depending on what sort of wall you want.

+### Brick Wall

+I did some digging and found [a StackExchange thread](https://blender.stackexchange.com/questions/112843/how-can-i-make-my-procedural-brick-texture-map-correctly-to-both-a-cube-and-cyli) that has a pretty reasonable method of mapping the brick texture against most reasonable surfaces without requiring you to carefully set up a UV-map.

 ### Other materials

+ - Dirt with grass patches - A nice starting place for muddy dirty ground.
+ - Tar Roof - This is for the sort of sandy-pebbly black rooftop material you see.
  - Stucco - This is all about the bump map.
  - Soundproofing hard material - This is a rumply cellular sort of material, for the hard sort of soundproofing baffles
  - Marble - You can get whatever color you want by tweaking the color ramps.
+ - Street - A rough approximation of asphault

 ## Cycles Principled Fabric